SDWebImage/SDWebImage/README.md

 Open the "Build Settings" tab, in the "Linking" section, locate the "Other Linker Flags" setting and add the "-ObjC" flag:

 ![Other Linker Flags](http://dl.dropbox.com/u/123346/SDWebImage/10_other_linker_flags.jpg)

+Alternatively—if this causes compilation problems with frameworks that extend optional libraries, such as Parse or RestKit—instead of the -ObjC flag use:

+-force_load SDWebImage.framework/Versions/Current/SDWebImage

 ### Import headers in your source files